Jelly-RDF/pyjelly/docs/networkx-integration.md

 {{ snippet_admonition('examples/networkx_integration/01_parse_calculate_visualize.py', 0, 95, title="Entire example", expanded=False) }}

-we converted an RDFLib graph to NetworkX, calculated insightful metrics and visualized the graph.
+We converted an RDFLib graph to NetworkX, calculated insightful metrics and visualized the graph.

 For more info about the data source please see: